tari-project/rfcs/src/RFC-0120_Consensus.md

 * Represented as an array of unsigned 8-bit integers (bytes) in little-endian format.
 * The hashing function used MUST be blake2b with a 256-bit digest.

-#### Output_mmr_size
+#### Output_smt_size

-This is the total size of the leaves in the output Merkle mountain range.
+This is the total number of leaves in the output sparse Merkle tree (Jellyfish Merkle Tree), which tracks the current UTXO set.

-The Output_mmr_size MUST conform to the following:
+The Output_smt_size MUST conform to the following:

 * Represented as a single unsigned 64-bit integer.

 #### Block_output_mr

-The `block_output_mr` MUST be calculated as the Merkle mountain range tree root of all non-coinbase outputs, appended with the Merkle mountain range tree root of all coinbase outputs.
+The `block_output_mr` MUST be calculated as the Merkle mountain range root of a structure that contains, as leaves, the hash of each coinbase output in canonical order, followed by the Merkle mountain range root of all non-coinbase outputs.

 The block_output_mr MUST conform to the following: